-Ratio Π_f/Π_d >10, Eq.
-(5), characterizes the power of the biotic pump of atmospheric moisture: the biotically induced ocean-to-land moisture flux does not decrease exponentially with distance from the ocean and it is more than an order of magnitude larger

-- than in the biotically non-controlled, purely geophysical state.
+Ratio $\Pi_f/\Pi_d > 10$ (5) characterizes power of the biotic pump of atmospheric moisture: the biotically induced ocean-to-land moisture flux does not decrease exponentially with distance from the ocean and it is more than an order of magnitude larger than in the biotically non-controlled, purely geophysical state.
 At any distance from the ocean and under any fluctuations of external geophysical conditions this moisture flux prevents forest soil from drying.
 As follows from the above ratio, geophysical fluctuations of the precipitation regime can be no more than 10% as powerful as the biotic pump.
-Relative fluctuations of river runoff are dictated by fluctuations in the work of - the biotic pump, i.e. they do not exceed 10% of its power either.
+Relative fluctuations of river runoff are dictated by fluctuations in the work of the biotic pump, i.e. they do not 10% of its power either.
 This prevents floods in the forested river basin.
 Summing up, the undisturbed natural forests create an autonomous cycle of water on land, which is decoupled from whatever abiotic environmental fluctuations.
-We will now consider the physical and biological principles along which this unique biotic mechanism functions.
+Let us now consider principles of functioning of this unique biotic mechanism.

-3 Physical foundations of the biotic pump of atmospheric moisture
+3. Physical foundations of the biotic pump of atmospheric moisture